HolgerHBurchert/Cardiac-Output-Estimation/README.md

 The repository contains the data and the analyses code to facilitate repetition, replication and reproduction of the analyses published in the manuscript.
 To cite the code, use: [![DOI](https://zenodo.org/badge/644910171.svg)](https://zenodo.org/badge/latestdoi/644910171)

+## Quickstart
+...
+Describe how people can easily use the code

 ## Repository Content:
 - The R file containing all the analyses code, called "Analyses_Code".